kyma-project/btp-manager/docs/user/tutorials/04-50-create-service-instance-with-custom-secret.md

    EOF
    ```

-4. To verify that your service instance has been created successfully, run:
+4. To verify that your service instance has been created successfully, run the following command:

     ```bash
     kubectl get serviceinstances.services.cloud.sap.com test-service-instance -o yaml